Musicals101.com

 Are Musicals and Their Fans Doomed?

-These plays (by outstanding gay playwrights) depict musical theatre queens with love, rather than derision.
-No longer a stereotyped focus of ridicule (remember the costume designer in Broadway Melody?), musical theatre queens are now depicted as sources of and promoters of joy.
+These plays (by outstanding gay playwrights) depict musical queens with love, rather than derision.
+No longer a stereotyped focus of ridicule (remember the mincing costume designer in Broadway Melody?), musical theatre queens are now depicted as sources of and promoters of joy.
 It took the world long enough to catch on!

 How do musical theatre queens react to the current state of the art?
 After bitching and moaning, we fall back on that mixture of wit, cynicism, creativity and hope that we call our own.
 To illustrate, I offer a lyrical parody: